 - Location of the accident or illness

 - Student involved (if available)

 - Type of emergency

-- 2. The College operator will notify Campus Security and the Vice President of Student Development.
+- The College operator will notify Campus Security and the Vice President of Student Development.

-- 3. The College will immediately respond to provide assistance and determine the need for community emergency assistance.
+- The College will immediately respond to provide assistance and determine the need for community emergency assistance.

 - II.
 EVENING HOURS: after 4:00 P.M.

 - 1. Contact the College switchboard by dialing 0 or by using the RED emergency phone located in each building.
 The switchboard operator will relay the information to the Security Officer and the Evening Administrator.
 They will contact, direct and supervise all other personnel.

-- III.
+III.
 WEEKEND HOURS:

-- 1. There is no switchboard operator available on weekends.
+There is no switchboard operator available on weekends.
 Security can be reached by calling (800) 377-5222 ext.
-304 or Beeper # 830-6917.
+304 or by cell phone at 570-239-0128.